OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/check_total_derivatives.rst

 .. note::
-    You should probably **not** use this method until you've used :code:`check_partials()` to verify the partials for each component in your model. :code:`check_totals()` is a very blunt instrument, since it can only tell you that there is a problem, but will not give you much insight into which component or group is causing the problem.
+    You should probably **not** use this method until you've used :code:`check_partials()` to verify the partials for each component in your model. :code:`check_totals()` is a blunt instrument, since it can only tell you that there is a problem, but will not give you much insight into which component or group is causing the problem.

 .. automethod:: openmdao.core.problem.Problem.check_totals
     :noindex: